venkataganya/weather_analysis/README.md

 # AWS services that can be used for deployment of this project

 * **Amazon EC2**: EC2 is a web service that provides resizable compute capacity in the cloud.
-You can use EC2 to create a virtual machine to run Flask, the database, and the data ingestion code.
+EC2 can be used to create a virtual machine to run Flask, the database, and the data ingestion code.

 * **Amazon RDS**: Amazon RDS is a managed relational database service that provides an easy-to-set-up, operate, and scale database in the cloud.
-You can use Amazon RDS to deploy a database that can fetch data to publish in the API and connect with Flask.
+Amazon RDS can be used to deploy a database that can fetch data to publish in the API and connect with Flask.

 * **Amazon S3**: Amazon S3 is an object storage service that can be used to store large amounts of data in the cloud.
-You can use Amazon S3 to store files and data that are accessed by the data ingestion code.
+Amazon S3 can store files and data that are accessed by the data ingestion code.

 * **Amazon API Gateway**: Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
-You can use Amazon API Gateway to deploy the API.
+Hence, Amazon API Gateway can be used  to deploy the API.

 * **AWS Lambda**: AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
-You can use AWS Lambda to schedule the data ingestion code written in Python and Apache Spark to run at specific times.
+AWS Lambda can be used to schedule the data ingestion code written in Python and Apache Spark to run at specific times.

 * **Apache Spark on Amazon EMR**: Amazon EMR is a managed cluster platform that simplifies running big data frameworks, such as Apache Spark and Apache Hadoop, on AWS.
-You can use Amazon EMR to deploy Apache Spark and run the data ingestion code.
+Amazon EMR can be used to deploy Apache Spark and run the data ingestion code.

-* **Amazon CloudWatch**: Amazon CloudWatch is a monitoring and observability service that can be used to monitor the performance of the API, database, and data ingestion code.
-You can use Amazon CloudWatch to set up alarms and notifications based on metrics such as CPU utilization, database connections, and error rates.

 * **AWS Identity and Access Management (IAM)**: AWS IAM is a web service that helps you securely control access to AWS resources.
-You can use AWS IAM to create and manage AWS users and groups, and to control access to the API, database, and data ingestion code.
+AWS IAM can be used to create and manage AWS users and groups, and to control access to the API, database, and data ingestion code.